 Here are seven ways to avoid cross addictions:

 - Check in with others: Many of us have blind spots where we struggle to see what is readily apparent to others.
-Check in with friends, family members, co-workers, and others so they can share thoughts and observations that extend beyond what one might find in personal reflection
+Check-in with friends, family members, co-workers, and others so they can share thoughts and observations that extend beyond what you might find in personal reflection.

-- Become educated on addiction: The more informed one is on the addiction pathway, what addiction is, associated symptoms, and useful recovery resources and strategies, the better they’re equipped to reduce symptoms or prevent cross-addiction from occurring.
+- Become educated on addiction: The more informed you are on the addiction pathway, what addiction is, associated symptoms, and recovery resources and strategies, the better equipped you are to reduce symptoms or prevent cross-addiction.

-- Regulate potentially addictive substances and behaviors/processes: Depending on one’s addiction potential, it is important to minimize or completely avoid use of recreational substances while also moderating potentially addictive behaviors/processes.
-For example, if someone likes to gamble but tends to max out their account, a more appropriate plan would be to commit to gambling minimally and only on rare occasions.
+- Regulate potentially addictive substances and behaviors: Depending on your addiction potential, minimize or avoid recreational substances while moderating potentially addictive behaviors.
+For example, if you like gambling but often max out your account, a more appropriate plan would be to gamble on rare occasions (or not at all).

-- Become involved in prosocial activities: When there are more people involved, there are more individuals to help with accountability.
-Those activities that are more fulfilling, such as volunteer work, satisfy one’s need for belonging, which may minimize a desire to engage in addictive processes.
+- Become involved in prosocial activities: Fulfilling social activities, such as volunteer work, may satisfy your need for belonging and minimize a desire to engage in addictive processes.

 Treatment for Cross Addiction

 The best treatment for cross-addiction depends on the individual and the severity of their condition.
-The more severe it is, the more invasive and restrictive treatment should be.
-Inpatient/residential stays, which typically last around 30-90 days, are often reserved for severe cases.
-For less severe cases or for those who have had past successful recovery attempts, outpatient therapy and support groups are helpful.
+The more severe an addiction, the more invasive and restrictive treatment should be.
+Inpatient and residential stays are often reserved for severe cases.
+In other situations, outpatient therapy and support groups are helpful.

 Traditional forms of therapy used with cross-addiction include:1